airyhq/airy/docs/docs/getting-started/installation/configuration.md

 ### Tools

-These settings are used to enable or disable some external tools, used to monitor or debug the **Airy Core**.
+These settings are used to enable or disable some external tools used to monitor or debug the **Airy Core**.

 - `akhq` Kafka GUI for Apache Kafka (For more information visit [akhq.io](https://akhq.io/))
-  - `enabled` set to either `true` to start AKHQ or `false` (default) to disable it.
+  - `enabled` set to either `true` to start AKHQ or `false` (default) to disable it

 ## Applying the configuration